Eyes on the back of our heads: Recovering a multicultural South Africa

 Before leaving the museum grounds (which are oddly situated right beside a busy amusement park), there was time for a brief visit to another art show, where I saw stunning photographic portraits of anti-apartheid activists.
 There were installations examining many painful differences between then and now.
 But what sticks with me most was the title of the show itself: "CAN'T FORGET/CAN'T REMEMBER".
 These four words were the most frequently repeated statements during Truth and Reconciliation Commission hearings convened all over South Africa.
 Many witnesses, predominantly white, testified that they couldn't remember the ugliness of what went on.
 Others, usually black, declared they could never forget.
 READ MORE...

 Us and Them: Diversity, Division, and a World of Difference is a five-part series featuring talks presented in South Africa, Israel, India, Germany, and Canada -- all countries dealing with the reality of a diverse population.
 The series is produced by CBC IDEAS in partnership with The Laurier Institution.
+The talks were recorded in the spring of 2017, and originally broadcast June 2017.

 **This episode was produced by Lisa Godfrey, Greg Kelly and Paul Kennedy.
 Video by James Cooper.